Part 1: 3 Steps to build an e-Commerce business

 • Lifestyle?

-Imagine that baby boomers generation has a totally different perception on shopping and the way they find what to buy, compared to, for instance, Generation Y.
+Imagine that the baby boomer generation has a totally different perception of shopping and the way they find what to buy, compared to, for instance, Generation Y.

 It is important to consider the demographics of your target audience and play around the rules by which they are comfortable to play.